shekinahmanyi/shekinahmanyi/README.md

 ### Hi there 👋

-I am called Shekinah Manyi✨ and I so Love the MERN Stack❤️
+I am called Shekinah Manyi✨ and I so Love the MERN Stack❤️💙 & Flutter💙

 I am a passionate Software Developer and Tech enthusiast from Cameroon.

-- 🔭 I’m currently working on my final year project.
+- 🔭 I’m currently working on a Mental-Health project.

-- 🌱 I’m currently learning express and nodeJs to be better at what I do.
+- 🌱 I’m currently learning nodeJs and Flutter to be better at what I do.

-- 👯 I’m looking to collaborate on Open Source Projects.
+- 👯 I’m looking to collaborate on Open Source Projects with React and Flutter.

 - 💬 Ask me about my Developer's Journey(PS:It's certainly one you will love to hear :)